SilongYong/SQA3D/assets/localization.md

             },
     }
     ```
+- Explaination

+    - `scene_id`: the ScanNetv2 scene id of the current localization problem.
+    - `situation`: the situation description.
+    - `alternative_situation`: alnativative situation descriptions, might be ambiguous, use on your own risk.
+    - `position`: ground truth position, unit is **meter**.
+    - `rotation`: ground truth rotation, represented as quaternion.

 Please note that due to the coordinate system used by the annotations, we strongly suggest using the original 3D point cloud as 3D scene context input.